Skip to content

 fixtures array pytest fixtures for this stage

-always_run boolean Execute even if prior stages failed
+always_run boolean or template Execute even if prior stages failed

 substitutions array/object Stage-specific variables